 - Treatment of Iron Deficiency Anemia in Infants, Children and Adolescents (new clinical report)

 - Long-term Follow-up Care for Pediatric Cancer Survivors (also in collaboration with the Children’s Oncology Group; revision)

 - Evaluation for Bleeding Disorders in Suspected Child Abuse and Evaluating for Suspected Child Abuse: Conditions That Predispose to Bleeding (also in collaboration with the AAP Committee on Child Abuse; revision)

-There is also PHO representation on two clinical practice guidelines developed/under development by the AAP:
+There also is PHO representation on two clinical practice guidelines developed/under development by the AAP:

 - Clinical Practice Guideline for the Management of Infantile Hemangiomas